Welcome to the Sussex Moth Group website

 The main intention of this site is to provide as accurate and up to date a picture as is possible of the status, distribution and phenology of all the species of moth that have been recorded in Sussex.

-Although the site aims also to provide up to date information and news on moths and mothing in Sussex, for the very latest information on sightings and trapping records go to the Sightings Page on the Sussex Butterflies website.
+The site aims to provide, not only up to date information and news on moths and mothing events in Sussex but also, on our sightings page, an insight into the more interesting moth species that are being recorded by our members.
+For more information on both butterfly and moth sightings go to the Sightings Page on the Sussex Branch of Butterfly Conservation's website.

 The Aims of the Sussex Moth Group: